goatshriek/stumpless/README.md

  * completely thread safe
  * can be adjusted or removed during compilation for zero runtime impact
  * interoperability with standard syslog daemons and library functions
- * an extensive unit testing suite and continuous integration
+ * an extensive test suite is run continuously to ensure proper functionality
  * localized for multiple languages :de: :fr: :it: :sweden: :slovakia:
    ([add yours!](https://github.com/goatshriek/stumpless/blob/latest/docs/localization.md))
  * easy-access